Contact

 For general inquiries, research requests, or press:

-3. Specific page or listing in question, referenced by the relevant slug from Garage Repair Listings if applicable
+1. Specific page or provider in question, referenced by the relevant slug from Garage Repair Providers if applicable

 For correction or dispute submissions:

 Submissions that reference a specific code section, permit record, or licensing board record are processed faster than those relying on general assertions.
-The directory cross-references contractor licensing data against publicly available state licensing board databases where those databases are accessible.
+The provider network cross-references contractor licensing data against publicly available state licensing board databases where those databases are accessible.

 Response expectations